Spectral Threshold for Extremal Cyclic Edge-Connectivity: Main tools and notation

 To demonstrate the applicability of these tools, we first obtain the following na\"{i}ve spectral bound on conditional edge-connectivity in terms of girth when conditioned on the size of the minimal component.

-\begin{proposition} Let $\gamma$ be the size (number of edges) of the smallest edge-cut of a $d$-regular graph which results in components of size at least $k$, and let the girth be $2r$.
+\begin{proposition} Let $\gamma$ be the size (number of edges) of the smallest edge-cut of a $d$-regular graph { with second largest adjacency eigenvalue $\lambda_2$} which results in components of size at least $k$, and let the girth be $g$.
 Then

-\end{proposition} \begin{proof} We first note that by the minimality of the cut, there is some set $X$ such that $\gamma = e(X,\overline{X})$.
-Thus, by the Discrepancy Inequality, we have that
+{where $n_0(d,g)$ is as in the Irregular Moore Bound.} \end{proposition} \begin{proof} We first note that by the minimality of the cut, there is some set $X$ such that $\gamma = e(X,\overline{X})$.
+Thus, by { Lemma \ref{lem:edgebound}}, we have that